Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Discussion

-It is also noteworthy, that the framework we have devised here allows to make theoretical predictions for the possibility to observe branching for different experimental conditions.
-Indeed, in Fig.\ref{fig:Result3}, we show how for different experimental parameters, branching can be made more (or less) likely and that the region in phenotypic space where it is most likely can vary.
-In particular, we have shown that by increasing the amount of glucose and/or acetate supplied to the system, evolutionary branching is more likely to be observed whereas augmenting the dilution rate can make branching almost impossible.
-In this way, our framework provides a deeper theoretical understanding of the underlying reasons controlling diversification in real experiments.
-Furthermore, these predictions, can easily be tested experimentally by repeating the evolutionary experiments under different conditions and compare the percentage of realizations that end up diversifying.
+It is also noteworthy that the framework we have devised here allows for theoretical predictions regarding the likelihood of observing branching under various experimental conditions.
+Indeed, in Fig.\ref{fig:Result3}, we demonstrate how different experimental parameters can influence the probability of branching and how the region in phenotypic space where branching is most likely can vary.
+Specifically, we have shown that increasing the amount of glucose and/or acetate supplied to the system makes evolutionary branching more likely, whereas increasing the dilution rate can make branching almost impossible.
+Therefore, this framework provides us with a deeper theoretical understanding of the factors controlling diversification in real experiments.
+Furthermore, predictions from the model can be easily tested experimentally by repeating the evolutionary experiments under different conditions and comparing the percentage of realizations that result in diversification.